SumitKumar-FrontEndDeveloper/pomeloTest/README.md

-# Pomelo Test : Implementation of newyork times search api.
+# Pomelo Test

+Integration newyork times search api.

-This is the test asignment of pomelo fashion.
+# Technology

-Technoly Used: React Js, Redux , Jest and enzyme for unit test.
+ React Js, Redux , Jest and enzyme for unit test.

-### `What i did in the following assignment`
+### `Project task`

 1. Setup project in react js.
-2. Create UI of news listing responsive page.
+2. Create UI of news listing page which is responsive.
-3. Integration of newyork times search api by using redux store.
+3. Integration of newyork times search api by using axios.
+4. Setup reusable redux store.
+5. Setup unit test configuration by using jest and enzyme
-4. Implementation of routes.
+5. Implementation of routes.
 5. Create UI of news details page.
-6. Search feature
+6. Search feature.
-7. Write unit test for all functional files
+7. Write unit test for all functional files.

-## Step to configure project

-1. Download project
-2. Go to project folder pomeloTest
+### `yarn install`

-3. run yarn install command to install the dependency.
+Run yarn install command to install the dependency.

 ### `yarn start`